 * you can use self-timer, but having a partner to spin the steel wool will be much easier

 Choose your location wisely.
 The more dramatic the location, the more dramatic the shot.
-Go to safe place where people will not be walking into your photo’s scene (because no one needs to be getting hit with flying sparks).
+Go to a safe place where people will not be walking into your photo scene (because no one needs to be getting hit with flying sparks).
 Try a dark place with calm weather and ideally, no wind.

-The act of steel wool spinning is simple.
+The act of flammable steel wool spinning is simple.
 Once you’re all set and ready to go, set the steel aglow with a lighter and have your partner move it in a circular motion.
 The burning sparks will fly out and create trails of luminous light.
-You can try different spinning techniques — from vertical spinning, to horizontal spinning, to spinning while you stroll.
+You can try different spinning techniques — from vertical spinning to horizontal spinning, to spinning while you stroll.

 In the end, what you’ll be left with is a series of sensational final images that were created using the spinning of flaming steel.